jpoon/homebrew-oci-cli/README.md

-> Update: Oracle has released an official formula.
-Please use https://formulae.brew.sh/formula/oci-cli.

----
+:warning: With Oracle release an official formula (https://formulae.brew.sh/formula/oci-cli), this project is deprecated.
+Please migrate to using the official formula.

 # homebrew-oci-cli